1978 Boston Red Sox season: The "Boston Massacre"

 For several days in July, the Red Sox were 14 games ahead of the rival New York Yankees; at the end of play on July 19, Boston was 62–28 and New York was in fourth place at 48–42.
 However, the Yankees worked their way back.
 At the end of play on September 6, the Yankees had reduced the 14-game deficit to only four games, just in time for a four-game series at Fenway Park in Boston.
 The Yankees won all four games in the series, by a combined score of 42–9, leaving the teams tied with identical 86–56 records at the end of play on September 10.
-The series became known as the "Boston Massacre", named after the March 5, 1770, confrontation with British soldiers.
+The series became known as the "Boston Massacre", named after the confrontation with British soldiers on March 5, 1770.

 Tie-breaker game

 The Yankees held a one-game lead over the Red Sox before the final day of the regular-season schedule.
 With a Red Sox win over the Toronto Blue Jays, and a Yankee loss to the Cleveland Indians, the two teams finished the season in a tie for the AL East division title, both with records of 99–63.
 The next day, in a tie-breaker game played at Fenway Park, the Yankees beat the Red Sox, 5–4, with the help of a memorable home run by Bucky Dent.

 The Yankees went on to win the World Series in six games over the Los Angeles Dodgers.
-Although Dent became a Red Sox demon, the Red Sox would get a measure of retribution in 1990, when the Yankees fired Dent as their manager during a series at Fenway Park.
+Dent went on to become an object of hatred for Red Sox fans.
+Ironically, 12 years later, in 1990, the Yankees fired Dent as their manager during a series at Fenway Park.